 Avoid Roof Ice Dams

 An ice dam can damage your property and result in significant costs to your business.
+Ice damming insurance can help with potential costs but following the tips below can avoid ice dams all-together.

-A roof ice dam forms when heat rises from a buildin, causing the snow and ice to melt.
+A roof ice dam forms when heat rises from a building, causing the snow and ice to melt.
 The water runs down the roof and re-freezes when it hits a cold spot, creating a ridge of ice.
 This dam prevents other water from draining, which may backup under shingles and cause extensive damage inside the building.

 Ice dams are caused by improper insulation, ventilation and the design of a roof.